 What procedures are there for anti-wrinkle treatments?

-When injected in small doses into specific muscles, Botox keeps the muscles from contracting.
+When injected in small doses into specific muscles, anti wrinkle keeps the muscles from contracting.
 When the muscles can’t tighten, the skin appears smoother and less wrinkled.

 - 2. Soft Tissue Fillers